QuinnCuijpers/clawsh/README.md

 [![progress-banner](https://backend.codecrafters.io/progress/shell/58e14eb1-d9f8-4481-a18b-ed98a125946d)](https://app.codecrafters.io/users/codecrafters-bot?r=2qF)

-This is a starting point for Rust solutions to the ["Build Your Own Shell" Challenge](https://app.codecrafters.io/courses/shell/overview).
+This is a shell built for the
+["Build Your Own Shell" Challenge](https://app.codecrafters.io/courses/shell/overview).

 In this challenge, you'll build your own POSIX compliant shell that's capable of